Estate Planning for Your Younger Family: 5 Important Documents To Have In Place

 When creating a will, it is essential to designate a guardian for your minor children.
 This decision should not be taken lightly, as the guardian will be responsible for raising your children and making important decisions on their behalf.

 If both parents pass away or become incapacitated, having a guardian in place ensures that your children will be cared for by someone you trust.
-With a designated guardian, the court will appoint someone with knowledge of your preferences and your children's best interests.
+With a designated guardian, the court will appoint someone well-informed of your preferences and your children's best interests.
 By including a guardian designation in your estate plan, you can have peace of mind knowing that your children will be in good hands.

 2. Consider Establishing a Trust